 (top three) compared to how many times it has raced.
 The higher the win percentage, the better your chances.

-The Driver/Jockey — Drivers and jockeys with winning records know how to get the most out of their animals.
+The Driver — Drivers with winning records know how to get the most out of their animals.
 Look in the program to find their past records, then pick a winner.

 If you’re new to horse racing, these are probably the bets for you.
 They’re easy to understand and just as exciting as more complicated wagers.